fardaniqbal/dotbashrc/README.md

 ## Installation

-Recursively clone this repo into something like `~/dotfiles/dotbashrc` and symlink files in your home directory to the corresponding files here:
+Recursively clone this repo into something like `~/dotfiles/dotbashrc`, and symlink the dotfiles to the corresponding files in your home directory:

 ```bash
 mkdir ~/dotfiles